algorithmiaio/danku/README.md

 ### 0.2.
 Initialize your Virtual Environment

 Install [virtualenv](https://virtualenv.pypa.io/en/stable/) if you don't have it yet.
+(Comes installed with Python3.6)

 Setup a virtual environment with Python 3:

 ```
 cd danku;
-virtualenv --python=python3.6 venv;
+python -m venv venv;
 source venv/bin/activate;

 ```

 ### 0.3.
 Install the Populus Framework